Christian Warlich: Legacy

+After Warlich's death, Theodor Vetter inherited part of his estate.
+Another part of the estate, including Warlich's famous flash book (Vorlagealbum) and photos, was sold to the Museum of Hamburg History in 1965.
+In 1981, Stephan Oettermann published Warlich's flash book with an accompanying text in cooperation with the museum, and over the next ten years, three editions of the volume were published.
+Oettermann's publication was highly valued, but the images from the flash book were reproduced at relatively low quality.
+The museum published a revised, higher-quality edition in 2019.
+The museum also showed Warlich's flash book in the exhibit "Wohin mit der Stadt" in 2013.

-The Hamburg-based art historian Ole Wittmann was the head of the research project „Der Nachlass des Hamburger Tätowierers Christian Warlich (1891–1964)“ – also known as „Nachlass Warlich“ – which is carried out in cooperation with the Museum für Hamburgische Geschichte.
-Wittmann is a postdoc scholarship holder of the Hamburg Foundation for the Promotion of Science and Culture (Hamburger Stiftung zur Förderung von Wissenschaft und Kultur).
+The Hamburg-based art historian Ole Wittmann was the head of the research project "Der Nachlass des Hamburger Tätowierers Christian Warlich (1891–1964)", also known as "Nachlass Warlich", which was carried out in cooperation with the museum.
+Wittmann was a postdoc scholarship holder of the Hamburg Foundation for the Promotion of Science and Culture (Hamburger Stiftung zur Förderung von Wissenschaft und Kultur).

 The exhibition Tattoo Legends.
-Christian Warlich in St Pauli was on display in the Museum of Hamburg History from 27 November 2019.
-It was a large-scale show about Warlich, who became known as the ‘King of Tattooists’ and is considered one of the most important tattooists of the 20th century.
+Christian Warlich in St Pauli was on display in the Museum of Hamburg History in 2019–2020.
+It was a large-scale show about Warlich, who became known as the "King of Tattooists" and is considered one of the most important tattooists of the 20th century.
 On 13 March 2020 the museum was suddenly closed to visitors due to the COVID 19 pandemic.
 On March 20 the exhibition was the only current international special exhibition that could be visited online.
 A show that had already been declared dead was reanimated only a few days after the sudden lockdown and there was active participation of a community in the topic of tattoo history.
 In addition, the online tour allowed virtual excursions and curatorial tours, among others for a seminar at the Christian-Albrechts-University of Kiel.

-The virtual tour was awarded gold at the Annual Multimedia Award 2021 in the category ‘Events on the Internet’.
+The virtual tour was awarded gold at the Annual Multimedia Award 2021 in the category "Events on the Internet".